impercz/leady-python-sdk/README.md

 ## Even more advanced usage

-You can also pickle and reuse tracker instance.
+You can also use pickle to reuse a tracker instance.

 ```python
 import pickle